liviachang/DiscoverTED/README.md

 ## Data
 The data is mainly sourced from [Idiap TED dataset](https://www.idiap.ch/dataset/ted) and [ted.com](https://ted.com).
-- Idiap's dataset includes both user and talk data.
-It was scraped as of Sep 2012.
+- Idiap: Scraped as of Sep 2012.
+Includes data of both users and talks (except ratings).
-It does not include rating data of talks.
-- Rating data was scraped from ted.com as of Nov 2016.
+- Rating: Scraped as of Nov 2016 from ted.com

 ## Acknowledge
 - Nikolaos Pappas, Andrei Popescu-Belis, "Combining Content with User